 News & Events

 Posted May 1, 2011

-Next Neighborhood Meeting will be Tuesday, January 14th (No Meeting in December)
+Next Neighborhood Meeting will be Tuesday, March 11th

 Architectural styles abound in this historic, completely restored neighborhood.
 A variety of fascinating people have called Lockerbie Square home including poet James Whitcomb Riley — author of the poem, Little Orphan Annie.
 Step back in time and enjoy a stroll through one of the city's finest restored neighborhoods.
 Take the tour!

 Lockerbie Square History

 Lockerbie Square is historically significant for a number of reasons.
 It is the oldest surviving neighborhood in Indianapolis where many immigrants first settled and built houses.
 The area was the original focus of neighborhood restoration activity, with fine examples of vernacular cottages and high-style brick residents from the mid to late 19th century, and visitors to Lockerbie Square are provided a glimpse into life in early Indianapolis.
 Read more

 Welcome to the neighborhood!
 Find answers to frequently asked questions, helpful links, and info about parking.